 The maps were digitized using ARC/INFOTM.
 While digitizing, each land use polygon was classified into 1 of 4 categories for analysis: high forest, shrubland, cultivated, and other.
-The analysis utilized only 4 land use classifications because: (1) the intention of the research was to evaluate the impact of community forestry on gross land use parameters only, and (2) the LRMP and the topographic map land use classify the 2 data systems into 1 common land use classification system in order to allow a direct comparison of land use between 1978 and 1992.
+The analysis utilized only 4 land use classifications because: (1) the intention of the research was to evaluate the impact of community forestry on gross land use parameters only, and (2) the LRMP and the topographic map land use classes were not exactly the same.
+It was necessary to reclassify the 2 data systems into 1 common land use classification system in order to allow a direct comparison of land use between 1978 and 1992.

 The high forest category consisted of forested land with at least 10% crown cover of trees (natural or planted [or both]).
 Degraded natural forests (<10% crown cover) along with areas dominated by shrubs were included in the shrubland category.
 High forest and shrubland together comprise a general class of "forested" land.
 All agricultural lands were classified as cultivated, and lands that were not included in any of the aforementioned 3 classes were classified as other.
 This category mainly comprised settlements, barren lands, and grazing lands.
-Polygons of VDC boundaries were classified as either having or not having formally handed-over community forest(s) by 1992 ( $N{\text{with community}}$ forestry = 13, $N{\text{without community forestry}}$ = 29).
+Polygons of VDC boundaries were classified as either having or not having formally handed-over community forest(s) by 1992 ($N{\text{with community forestry}} = 13$, $N{\text{without community forestry}} = 29$).